 These two roads formed the original route out of Fareham to the north, although North Hill is clearly more geared towards serving Park Lane.

-A small number of houses existing on the south-east end of the road were built to serve people working in factories and foundries.
-The Tollgate is a new estate on the site of the former Turnpike Works.
-It sits behind houses which were added in the 1920s as part of the general expansion of the town.
+A number of houses existing on the south-east end of the road were built to serve people working in factories and foundries.
+The Tollgate is a new estate on the site of the former Turnpike Works, which produced upholstery and sausages.
 From about half way up, these change to 1940s (developed only when the land was sold), and Furneaux Gardens was built in the 1960s using a brownfield site formerly a tobaccopipe manufacturer.

-At its northern end, The New Inn (later The Turnpike Pub) dates back to the 18th Century, but closed in the 2000s with a bad reputation, and is now apartments.
+At its northern end, The New Inn (later The Turnpike Pub) dates back to the 18th Century, but closed in the 2000s, and is now apartments.
 Beyond this was a post office, but it didn't last long in to the 20th Century.
 Around here is the original turnpike.

-Along the hill is a large pottery, which grew to become one of the largest and most successful in Fareham, which used clay mined close to Highlands Road.
+At the top was Uplands Cottage.
+Along the hill is a large pottery, which grew to become one of the largest and most successful in Fareham, which used clay that had been mined close to Highlands Road.
 It was particularly well known for producing pottery and drain pipes.
 The smoke from the kiln here would frequently blow around the surrounding area, a nuisance in the early motoring era, particularly along Kiln Road.

 At the bottom of the hill, Wickham Road was plugged in to the existing layout (which can clearly be seen as a straight line), originally creating a simple split.
 With the opening of the motorway, and dualling of a short section of Wickham Road, the layout was changed so that Wickham Road clearly took priority, with North Hill being a right turn.
 In the early 1990s, with the opening of Furze Court, this became a roundabout.